KushajveerSingh/notes/docs/ui_ux/books/laws_of_ux.md

 Be conservative in what you do (our design should be reliable and accessible), be liberal in what you accept from others (accept input from users via any input mechanism and different formats).

-- Be emphathetic to, flexible about, and tolerant to any of the various actions the user could take or any input they might provide.
+- Be empathetic to, flexible about, and tolerant to any of the various actions the user could take or any input they might provide.
 - Anticipate virtually anything in terms of input, access, and capability while providing a reliable and accessible interface.
 - The more we can anticipate and plan for in design, the more resilient the design will be.
 - Accept variable input from users, translating that input to meet your requirements, defining boundaries for input, and providing clear feedback for the user.